Home » What Is Promethazine, and How Can It Be Abused?

 Promethazine abuse is associated with many adverse outcomes, including:

-Impaired coordination: Promethazine is a CNS (central nervous system) depressant. as such, it slows response times and cognitive functioning significantly when abused.
+Impaired coordination: Promethazine is a CNS (central nervous system) depressant.
+As such, it slows response times and cognitive functioning significantly when abused.
 Chronic promethazine abuse can lead to permanently impaired coordination.

 Extreme nausea or vomiting: If you abuse promethazine in especially high doses, you are likely to experience digestive and gastrointestinal complications.